What is CFD Trading?

 When Trading CFD, you agree to trade the difference in the value of an underlying asset between now and a future date.

 UK CFD brokers enable you to trade CFDs on a range of underlying assets.
 Shares are the most common underlying asset.
-But most UK CFD providers also allow you to trade CFDs on other underlying assets, such as commodities and foreign exchange (FX), cryptocurrencies and market indices.
+But most UK CFD providers also allow you to trade CFDs on other underlying assets, such as commodities and foreign exchange (FX), cryptocurrencies, or market indices. related sources:

 The current price of a CFD over X shares offered by the CFD provider is $5.

-You log into his CFD trading account and places an order to buy 5,000 X CFDs at $5 per CFD.
+You log into his CFD trading account and place an order to buy 5,000 X CFDs at $5 per CFD.

 The total contract value is $5 x 5,000 = $25,000.